tillbiskup/labinform-eln/docs/admin/installing.rst

     Icons                       Include fontawesome and other icons into wiki pages,

                                 helpful for easier navigation and overview
+    confmanager                 Access to the configuration files from within the DokuWiki admin area

+                                (by cosmo code)
-    configuration file manager  Access to the configuration files from within the DokuWiki admin area folded                      Create folded parts of a page, *e.g.*, for help texts include                     Include other pages into a wiki page; used for help texts
+    folded                      Create folded parts of a page, *e.g.*, for help texts include                     Include other pages into a wiki page; used for help texts